 Floors are deadly places.
 And not just for spiders that get stamped on as they cross the room!
 Carpets and other floor surfaces are hostile places for your model trains with their delicate wheels and engines.
 So what can you do to look after model railways on the floor?

-If you’ve just got your first model railway or bought one for your children it’s more than likely you’ll first set it up on the floor.
+If you’ve just got your first model railway or bought one for your children, such as the lovely Hornby Flying Scotsman set, it’s more than likely you’ll first set it up on the floor.
 Certainly for young children this is often a great place, it’s low down so they can get to it and they can watch and even follow the trains as they trundle around the circuit.

 Even for older kids 😉 it’s tempting to set up your first train set on the floor – just to check it all works of course!